hadashiA/VContainer/README.md

     public void Dispose()
     {
         // Note that the return value is `LifetimeScope`.
-        // Use Destroy to safely destroy the scope.
+        // Use `Destroy` GameObject to safely disposing the scope.
         UnityEngine.Object.Destroy(instantScope.gameObject);
     }
 }